If you’re considering migrating to reciProfity, here’s some information that may be helpful.

 - There’s a conversion from CostGuard to preserve your inventory items and recipes.

-- There’s a 1 time 25% CostGuard user discount for a YEARLY reciProfity license (discount code CostGuard).
+- If you own a CostGuard license, There’s a 1 time 25% discount for a YEARLY reciProfity license (discount code CostGuard).

 So please review the links below.
 You’ll learn about the data conversion, and other benefits of reciProfity compared to CostGuard.